seunghunii/seunghunii/README.md

 - ⚡ Fun fact: ...
 -->
 ## About
-Majoir in Political Science & Applied Statistics since 2015
+Majoir in Political Science & Applied Statistics since 2015.
-Interested in Data Analysis
+Interested in Data Analysis.
 Able to use
+My writings are in [seunghunii's tistory](https://seunghuni96.tistory.com/)

 ## Github Status
 <a href="https://github.com/seunghunii/seunghunii">